-An infected dog can begin shedding the virus four-to-five days after exposure — often before the dog starts exhibiting any clinical signs of infection.
-The dog will continue to shed the virus while he is sick and for up to 10 days after he has recovered.
+An infected dog can begin shedding the virus four-to-five days after exposure, often before the dog starts exhibiting any clinical signs of infection.

 Older dogs can get the parvovirus even if they were vaccinated.
 However, the virus is less deadly and dog’s respond much better to treatment if they’ve already been vaccinated as a puppy.

 At the end of the day, we want the best for our dogs throughout their entire lives.
 From the minute they’re born, dogs need our care and attention.
-Yes, their mothers provide immediate antibodies that protect them, but it doesn’t last for long.
+Their mothers provide immediate antibodies that protect them, but it doesn’t last long.

 If you’re concerned about vaccine safety, talk to the veterinarian.
 Holistic treatment might be okay in some situations, but never for diseases like parvovirus.